Governance & Membership

 UPDATE: As of July 2, 2009, the rules were amended to include a section on attorneys granted special permission to practice in the state of Oklahoma.
 The full text of the amended rule is available here.

-Retired classification is available to active members in good standing who are 70 years of age or older prior to January 2 of the current dues year and are no longer in the practice of law in any jurisdiction.
+Retired classification is available to active members in good standing who are 70 years of age or older prior to Jan.
+2 of the current dues year and are no longer in the practice of law in any jurisdiction.
 (Article II, Section 2 (d) of the Rules Creating and Controlling the Oklahoma Bar Association, 5 O.S.
 2011, Ch.1, App.
 1)

 Written requests should be mailed to:

-Pursuant to Supreme Court Order 2017 OK 94, no additional members shall be added to the “Senior Member” classification after January 1, 2018.
+Pursuant to Supreme Court Order 2017 OK 94, no additional members shall be added to the “Senior Member” classification after Jan.
+1, 2018.

 Pursuant to the Rules Creating and Controlling the Oklahoma Bar Assoc., 5 O.S. ch.
 1, app.1 art.
-II §2 (2011 Supp.) an Associate Member is a member in good standing, who has been deemed unable to engage in the practice of law by reason of illness, infirmity or other disability.
+II §2 (2011 Supp.), an associate member is a member in good standing who has been deemed unable to engage in the practice of law by reason of illness, infirmity or other disability.
 An associate member shall not engage in the practice of law or be required to pay dues during such period.

-Who can apply for Associate Membership?
+Who can apply for associate membership?

-How do I apply for Associate Membership?
+How do I apply for associate membership?

 - Complete the Application for associate membership;

-- Send a request in writing to the OBA Executive Director requesting associate membership;
+- Send a request in writing to the OBA executive director requesting associate membership;

-- Provide a statement from your treating physician to the OBA Executive Director indicating you “are unable to practice law due to _____”.
+- Provide a statement from your treating physician to the OBA executive director indicating you “are unable to practice law due to _____.”

-Can I be restored to Active Membership?
+Can I be restored to active membership?

-Yes you can return to active membership.
+Yes, you can return to active membership.

-How do I return to Active Membership?
+How do I return to active membership?

-If you have been classified as an associate member for two (2) consecutive years OR LESS, you may be reinstated as provided in Rule 11.8 of the Rules Governing Disciplinary Proceedings and by providing the documentation requested below to the OBA Executive Director.
+If you have been classified as an associate member for two (2) consecutive years OR LESS, you may be reinstated as provided in Rule 11.8 of the Rules Governing Disciplinary Proceedings and by providing the documentation requested below to the OBA executive director.

 - Completed Affidavit for Change of Classification;

-- Written request to return to active membership sent to the OBA Executive Director;
+- Written request to return to active membership sent to the OBA executive director;

-- Provide a statement to the OBA Executive Director from your treating physician indicating you “are able to practice law” and no longer suffer from your previous condition.
+- Provide a statement to the OBA executive director from your treating physician indicating you “are able to practice law” and no longer suffer from your previous condition.

 Send your written request, application and physician’s statement to: